-At Big Cartel, we use Twitter, Facebook, Instagram, Snapchat, Tumblr, and YouTube - and we aren’t afraid to experiment.
+At Big Cartel, we use Twitter, Facebook, Instagram, YouTube and Tumblr - and we aren’t afraid to experiment.
 We promote rad shops on our platform, shout out updates on new features, share fun pictures and illustrations, and provide fast and simple customer support.

 Be where your customers need you

 It’s important to have a presence on the platforms your customers already use.
 If people are tweeting about your business, you should be responding.

 “There’s only so low you can go on price.
 There’s only so excellent you can make your product or service.
 There’s only so far you can stretch your marketing budget.
 Your heart, though—that’s boundless.”

 – Gary Vaynerchuk, The Thank You Economy

 Be native to each platform you’re on.
 Cross-posting from Instagram to Twitter is nice when you’re sharing pictures of your pet, but when you blast the same exact post on every social network it looks lazy.
 You want someone who follows your different profiles to get an experience that makes sense for that platform.
 On Twitter, that might include text and a link to your website.
 On Tumblr, it’s a GIF or even reblogging someone else’s post about your brand.
 On Instagram, beautiful photography rules the day.